koraytugay/koraytugay.github.io/content/java/threads-in-java.md

   - A thread is not guaranteed to run until the end of the synchronised method / block, however even if the thread goes to runnable state, it does not release the lock, hence avoiding any other thread entering the synchronised block/method
   - Not only the synchronised block itself, no other synchronised block can be entered by any other thread
 - Methods in a class can be synchronised on arbitrary locks, it does not have to be their own locks
-- A thread can hold more than one locks
+- A thread can hold more than one lock
 - A thread is free to call (and enter) other methods that requires the lock it is holding
 - Only methods and blocks can be synchronized, classes and variables can not be synchronized
 - Synchronising static methods uses the lock of the class instance